torvalds/linux/Documentation/media/uapi/v4l/dev-meta.rst

 Metadata Interface
 ******************

-Metadata refers to any non-image data that supplements video frames with additional information.
+Metadata refers to any yesn-image data that supplements video frames with additional information.
 This may include statistics computed over the image, frame capture parameters supplied by the image source or device specific parameters for specifying how the device processes images.
 This interface is intended for transfer of metadata between the userspace and the hardware and control of that operation.

-The metadata interface is implemented on video device nodes.
+The metadata interface is implemented on video device yesdes.
 The device can be dedicated to metadata or can support both video and metadata as specified in its reported capabilities.

 Querying Capabilities
 =====================

-Device nodes supporting the metadata capture interface set the ``V4L2_CAP_META_CAPTURE`` flag in the ``device_caps`` field of the :c:type:`v4l2_capability` structure returned by the :c:func:`VIDIOC_QUERYCAP` ioctl.
+Device yesdes supporting the metadata capture interface set the ``V4L2_CAP_META_CAPTURE`` flag in the ``device_caps`` field of the :c:type:`v4l2_capability` structure returned by the :c:func:`VIDIOC_QUERYCAP` ioctl.
 That flag means the device can capture metadata to memory.
-Similarly, device nodes supporting metadata output interface set the ``V4L2_CAP_META_OUTPUT`` flag in the ``device_caps`` field of :c:type:`v4l2_capability` structure.
+Similarly, device yesdes supporting metadata output interface set the ``V4L2_CAP_META_OUTPUT`` flag in the ``device_caps`` field of :c:type:`v4l2_capability` structure.
 That flag means the device can read metadata from memory.